 T50 Frame Construction

 The Body-Solid Endurance T50 rehab/walking treadmill combines steel, aluminum, and ABS parts in its construction.
-Similar to other treadmills, it has its mainframe built from steel tubing, combining oval, rectangular, and cylindrical tubes in its structure.
+Similar to other treadmills, its mainframe is built from steel tubing, combining oval, rectangular, and cylindrical tubes.

-The side rail covers of the deck are aluminum-made, while the motor covers, the console casing, and several other small covers are made of durable thermoplastic materials.
+The deck’s side rail covers are made of aluminum, while the motor covers, the console casing, and several other small covers are made of durable thermoplastic materials.

 All the steel tubes in the machine’s construction come with a corrosion-resistant black paint finish, with the “Endurance” logo painted white.
 The aluminum rail covers have their natural polish.